 Packaging Safety - What You Need to Know

-The requirements with respect to food safety and packaging safety in the consumer supply chain have become much more rigid over the past few years and for good reason.
+The requirements with respect to food safety and packaging safety in the consumer supply chain have become much more rigid over the past few years and for a good reason.

 Investigations into the root cause of these incidences have revealed that there are risks throughout the entire food supply system, including packaging safety.
 As a result, both Canada and the USA are addressing these concerns with new regulations.